 Fluoride treatment provides protection for several months.
 Its effects can last up to three to six months, depending on your oral hygiene and diet.
 Regular treatments every six months during dental visits help maintain strong enamel and prevent cavities.

-How often should I receive dental cleaning?
+How often should I receive a dental cleaning?

 You should receive a dental cleaning every six months.
 Regular cleanings help prevent plaque buildup, cavities, and gum disease.
 However, if you have specific dental issues, Dr. Williamson might recommend more frequent cleanings every three to four months.